-Solution: We’ve covered in a previous blog post some strategies you can use to get free trials or pay for a test month of a service and collect information on whether it will work well with your business.
+We’ve covered in a previous blog post some strategies you can use to get free trials or pay for a test month of a service and collect information on whether it will work well with your business.
+We also covered our thought process when it comes to making a good OA buying decision.
 You can search in Facebook groups for Amazon FBA sellers to see if people have posted reviews of services.
 Sometimes, though, it just takes good old trial-and-error to find out if an OA list or service is a good fit for you.
 Don’t be afraid to experiment.

 Note: While we haven’t had OA orders cancelled due to our being resellers, we have had orders cancelled because the store suspected credit card fraud.
 In those instances I was able to make a quick phone call to the store and resubmit my order after verifying my identity.
 Having to make a phone call may seem like a hassle, but I’m thankful stores are putting that protective measure in place.